-So how do you move beyond the beginnings of understanding and make your case for investment that will support your organisation in the uncertain future?
+So how do you move beyond the beginnings of understanding and make your case for investment that will support your organisation in a challenging present and an uncertain future?

-1. Make it really clear how effective internal communication will support the strategic goals of your organisation as we move into a still-uncertain future.
+Make it really clear how effective internal communication will support the strategic goals of your organisation as we move through a challenging, uncertain future.

 This is about making a strong business case, with the emphasis on ‘business’.
 You have to show how internal communication contributes to what the organisation is actually doing and is not a box-ticking exercise serving its own ends.